MerjaKreivi/Social-Media-Text-Annotator/README.md

 ### Login page

-Login at login page with .....
+Registered users can log in at login page with user's name and password.

 ![Alt text](hub/static/images/user_login_page.png)